Setup for VMware

 Step 3 - Authorize Appliance

-Once the appliance is deployed and powers up, it should show up in your UI for authorization.
-The appliance will connect to your vCenter and report back the clusters and datastores it finds so that you can choose the appropriate ones while authorizing.
+Once the appliance is deployed and powers on, it should show up in your PMO UI for authorization.
+The appliance will connect to your vCenter and report back the clusters and datastores it finds so that you can choose the appropriate ones to be part of your PMO cloud during authorization.

-After the clusters and datastores are selected and the appliance is authorized, it will take some time to discover all existing workloads and utilization statistics.
-Once this is done, you should be ready to go!
+After the clusters and datastores are selected and the appliance is authorized, it will take some time to discover all existing workloads, templates and utilization statistics.
+Once this is done, your PMO cloud on VMware vSphere is all set!

 Step 4 - Populate Glance Image Catalog with VMware vSphere Images